IBM-Cloud/terraform-provider-ibm/website/docs/d/cloud_functions_action.html.markdown

 * `id` - The ID of the action.
 * `version` - Semantic version of the item.
-* `annotations` -  All annotations set on action by user and those set by the IBM Cloud Function.
+* `annotations` -  Annotations to describe the action, including those set by you or by the service.
-* `parameters` -  All parameters set on action by user and those set by the IBM Cloud Function.
+* `parameters` -  Parameters passed to the action when the action is invoked, including those set by you or by the service.
-* `limits` - A nested block describing the limits assigned to .
+* `limits` - A nested block to describe assigned limits.
 Nested `limits` blocks have the following structure:
-    * `timeout` -  The timeout LIMIT in milliseconds after which the action is terminated.
-Default value is 60000.
+    * `timeout` -  The timeout limit to terminate the action, specified in milliseconds.
+Default value: `60000`.
-    * `memory` -  The maximum memory LIMIT in MB for the action.
-Default is 256.
+    * `memory` -  The maximum memory for the action, specified in MBs.
+Default value: `256`.
-    * `log_size` - The maximum log size LIMIT in MB for the action.
-Default value is 10.
+    * `log_size` - The maximum log size for the action, specified in MBs.
+Default value: `10`.
-* `exec` - A nested block describing the exec assigned to .
+* `exec` - A nested block to describe executable binaries.
 Nested `exec` blocks have the following structure:
-    * `image` -  Container image name when kind is 'blackbox'.
+    * `image` - When using the `blackbox` executable, the name of the container image name.
-    * `init` -  Optional zipfile reference when code kind is 'nodejs'.
+    * `init` -  When using `nodejs`, the optional zipfile reference.
-    * `code` - The code to execute when kind is not 'blackbox'
+    * `code` - When not using the `blackbox` executable, the code to execute.
     * `kind` -  The type of action.
-Possible values: nodejs, blackbox, swift, sequence.
+Accepted values: `nodejs`, `blackbox`, `swift`, `sequence`.
-    * `main` -  The name of the action entry point (function or fully-qualified method name when applicable)
+    * `main` -  The name of the action entry point (function or fully-qualified method name, when applicable).
-    * `components` - The List of fully qualified action.
+    * `components` - The list of fully qualified actions.
-* `publish` - Action visibilty.
+* `publish` - Action visibility.